 Although most people come to Peru to see the wonder that is Machu Picchu, some others journey here for mystical purposes – which typically means they intend of trying, among other things, Ayahuasca or San Pedro.
 These plants have been used by the local people for thousands of years, mainly for healing purposes.
 I had my own personal interest in this aspect of Peruvian life, so I decided to learn more about the cactus called San Pedro (echinopsis pachanoi).

-How popular exactly is San Pedro?
+How popular is San Pedro?

-These ceremonies are held all across Peru, but most commonly in the northern jungle around Iquitos and in Cusco region, including the cities of Urubamba, Pisac and Ollantaytambo.
-One good place I can recommend in Ollantaytambo is the hostel “Full Moon Lodge.”
-Here they involve you in the process of preparing the cactus, from cutting to cooking, before administering the ceremony.
+These ceremonies are held all across Peru, but most commonly in the northern jungle of Iquitos and in the Cusco region (including the cities of Urubamba, Pisac and Ollantaytambo).
+One good place I can recommend in Ollantaytambo to try San Pedro is the Full Moon Lodge hostel.
+Here they involve you in the process of preparing the cactus, cutting and cooking; before administering the ceremony.
 Afterward, they take you to a serene location in the nearby mountains, lending the ceremony more mysticism and authenticity.

-Things to consider before choosing a San Pedro ceremony!
+Things to consider before choosing a San Pedro ceremony

-The price of these ceremonies varies vastly, but in Cusco and Ollantaytambo you may find them available for 150 – 300 soles.
+The price of these ceremonies varies vastly, but in Cusco and Ollantaytambo you may find them available for 150 – 300 Soles.